alexandertrefz/essence/packages/website/optimisations.md

 lowering `lower-scalar-operations` performs for `a::is(b)`.
-It rests on the same argument, too: `Integer` means an Integer and nothing else — not a Union it is a member of, not a Type Parameter that could be one — so the value at run time is the branded object the runtime's constructor built, holding a bigint under `value`.
+It rests on the same argument, too: `Integer` means an Integer and nothing else — not a Union it is a member of, not a Type Parameter that could be one — so the value at run time is the branded object the runtime's constructor built, holding a number or a bigint under `value` — and the canonical representation `hybrid-integers` describes is what makes `===` on that field the whole answer.
  A Union-typed scrutinee is left alone, because a value arriving there may be of any member and `.value` is not what decides it.
 Strings go through `$helpers.stringEquals` rather than `===`, exactly as that pass emits them: two Strings are equal when their CHARACTERS are.
 Everything else — a Case, a Record